airbytehq/PyAirbyte/README.md

 ## Contributing

 To learn how you can contribute to PyAirbyte, please see our [PyAirbyte Contributors Guide](./CONTRIBUTING.md).

+## Frequently asked Questions

+**1.Does PyAirbyte replace Airbyte?**
+No.

+**2.What is the PyAirbyte cache?
+Is it a destination?**
+Yes, you can think of it as a built-in destination implementation, but we avoid the word "destination" in our docs to prevent confusion with our certified destinations list [here](https://docs.airbyte.com/integrations/destinations/).

+**3.Does PyAirbyte work with data orchestration frameworks like Airflow, Dagster, and Snowpark,** Yes, it should.
+Please give it a try and report any problems you see.
+Also, drop up a note if works for you!

+**4.Can I use PyAirbyte to develop or test when developing Airbyte sources?**
+Yes, you can, but only for Python-based sources.

+**5.Can I develop traditional ETL pipelines with PyAirbyte?**
+Yes.
+Just pick the cache type matching the destination - like SnowflakeCache for landing data in Snowflake.

+**6.Can PyAirbyte import a connector from a local directory that has python project files, or does it have to be pip install**
+Yes, PyAirbyte can use any local install that has a CLI - and will automatically find connectors by name if they are on PATH.

 ## Changelog and Release Notes